Adding an aftermarket turbo to a car.

 To avoid detonation (premature ignition) you will need to lower the compression ratio of the engine, and/or restrict the turbo to a lower boost threshold.
 (Low compression engines plus a turbo will also avoid some of the turbo lag problems inherent in most turbo applications.)
 The best turbos to add to a non turbo NASP (Naturally aspirated) engine are small units with low boost levels.
 Another option you have is to fit a water injection kit to dampen the air charge and prevent detonation.

 To lower the compression you can go with a re-bore and fit lower compression pistons, you can add a stroker kit to alter the compression ratio or for minor adjustments you could get a larger head and thicker head gasket thus increasing the cylinder size and reducing the compression ratio.

 You need to aim for around a 7:1 compression ratio if you are adding a turbo, anything above 9:1 and you will have problems.
 In all cases you should use the highest octane fuel that you can find as the higher the octane the more resistant the fuel is to engine knock.
-With the right fuelling though we have seen people running 25psi of boost on a 10:1 compression ratio but we should add that the aftermarket ECU and fuelling mods were of a very high specification on this application.
+With the right fueling though we have seen people running 25psi of boost on a 10:1 compression ratio but we should add that the aftermarket ECU and fueling mods were of a very high specification on this application.

 If you can reduce the boost pressure to 5-7psi (as opposed to 25-35psi), and use the higher octane fuels available (e.g. Shell Optimax) you should be able to run a turbo on a standard engine with around the 9:1 compression ratio.
 For information on Octane and its effect on engine knock read our octane article.